Cruising 101, Part 6: Hidden (Extra) Costs

 This blog series is for travelers who are beginners in cruising.

 As we previously blogged, cruising is a great addition to your vacation repertoire.
 But, many cruisers have been unpleasantly surprised with hidden costs that could have been avoided or even reduced.
 Look out for these "extras" so that you can plan efficiently and economically.
+Many cruisers are also annoyed when their all-inclusive vacation may charge for desired extras.

 Bonus Tip For Your Trip: Sometimes, the cruise line offers an extra service either for free or for a discount when you book or pay by a certain time (such as unlimited drinks or a WiFi package).

 1. Getting there: when you sail from a port near your home city, these are called "no fly" cruises.
-But, you still have to get to the port: by hired car (cab, car service, etc), parking your car or getting a ride.
+But, you still have to get to the port, which is a hidden extra cost ona cruise: by hired car (cab, car service, etc), parking your car or getting a ride.
 Also, you have to plan for any tolls.
-NYC Traveler Tip: Parking at the pier generally runs $15-$25/per day.
-Still cheaper than a flight, especially if there is more than one person.
+Budget in your travel to and from your cruise port, even if someone is dropping you off and picking you up (gas for the car, possibly tolls).

 -Not included: soft drinks, alcohol, some juices & premium coffees and teas (like lattes), energy drinks like Red Bull.
 There are juice bars, specialty coffee bars, wine dispensing machines, breweries and robot bartenders on the upper class ships.
+This is not really a hidden extra cost: when you board on the first day, they're still selling beverage packages!

 -What you cannot bring: your own water in bottles, anything that can be opened and re-closed, like cardboard containers with screw caps and any alcohol bought on shore or in the gift shops (they will hold it until the last evening or morning).
 You also cannot bring a personal blender, even if you claim it's for your protein shake.
 You can bring your own powdered protein mix and a plastic bottle (again, ask about any special milks you may drink).